-St. 73, 20-21 m : 1 ovig.
-9, CL.
-2.6 mm.
+St. 73, 20-21 m: 1 ovig.
+Q, CL.
+2.6 mm. truncate, about 2 times longer than wide.
+The lateral border is straight with a very sprong acute dis-

 The single example presents no special features.
 It has a rostral dentition of seven dorsal and three ventral teeth.
-This species has not been previously recorded from the Philippine Islands and is usually found in association with scleractinian corals of the genera Stylophora, Pocillopora and Seriatopora.
+This species has not been previously recorded from the Philippine Islands and is usually found in association with scleractinian corals of the genera Stylophora, Pocillopora and Seriatopora. denticles.
+The maximum has a smok simple pain with a reduced upper lobe.
+The lower lobe DISTRIBUTION

 Throughout the whole Indo-West Pacific region from the Red Sea to Hawaiian Islands.
-Also known from the Galapagos Islands, Panama, Mexico, Colombia, Costa Rica and California.
+Also known from the Galapagos Islands, Panama, Mexico, Colombia, Costa Rica and California. enterior and large posterior lobes.
+The first maxilliped has a stout non-venierous palp that scarcely exceeds the coxal ending, which is broad and confluent with a small basal endite.
+The exceed has a